-But it’s also completely accurate, because I really can teach you the best way to make money from the stock market all in one short blog post.
+But it’s also completely accurate, because I really can teach you the best way to make money from the stock market, for life, all in one short blog post.

-But the reason I’m still writing is that almost nobody I meet in day-to-day life knows anything about investing, the stock market, or big publicly-traded companies in general.
+But the reason I’m still writing is that ignorance still seems to be widespread.
+Almost nobody I meet in day-to-day life knows anything about investing, the stock market, or big publicly-traded companies in general.
 Their opinions on the subject range throughout boredom, fear, mistrust, and if they are lucky, curiosity.
 Or if they are unlucky, bold confidence in their abilities to drastically “beat the market” with their intuition.

 Here are three real quotes I have heard from friends over time when discussing the stock market.